-It sounds complex and even a bit intimidating - but it’s also something your online business needs to keep in mind as you craft your marketing strategy!
+While the term sounds complex and even a bit intimidating, it’s also something your online business needs to keep in mind as you craft your marketing strategy.

 Neuromarketing has quickly taken off in recent years for businesses of all sizes and sectors.
 Neuromarketing for eCommerce, in particular, has found plenty of converts as of late.

 But just what is neuromarketing?
 How exactly does neuromarketing for eCommerce work?
-Here’s a closer look at what neuromarketing is, plus five eCommerce neuromarketing strategies you can nerd out to!
+Here’s a closer look at what neuromarketing is, plus five eCommerce neuromarketing strategies you can nerd out too!

 What is Neuromarketing?